 if ^^age; /* To filter non-missing ages*/

-SAS Numeric functions for replacing missing values to 0
+SAS Numeric functions for replacing missing values with 0

 The COALESCE

-function can be used to return the first non-missing value and the second argument to the function would replace the missing value to 0.
+function can be used to return the first non-missing value, and the second argument to the function would replace the missing value with 0.

 data class;